CommScope (NASDAQ:COMM) PT Lowered to $9.00

-CommScope (NASDAQ:COMM – Get Rating) had its price objective decreased by research analysts at Morgan Stanley from $14.00 to $9.00 in a research note issued on Tuesday, The Fly reports.
-The firm currently has an “overweight” rating on the communications equipment provider’s stock.
-Morgan Stanley’s price target would suggest a potential upside of 33.53% from the company’s previous close.
+CommScope (NASDAQ:COMM – Get Rating) had its target price trimmed by Deutsche Bank Aktiengesellschaft from $14.00 to $9.00 in a research report released on Wednesday morning, The Fly reports.
+The brokerage currently has a buy rating on the communications equipment provider’s stock.

-COMM has been the topic of several other research reports.
-Northland Securities downgraded CommScope from an “outperform” rating to a “market perform” rating in a report on Wednesday, December 15th.
-Raymond James cut CommScope from a “market perform” rating to an “underperform” rating in a research report on Monday.
-Credit Suisse Group upped their price objective on CommScope from $10.00 to $11.00 and gave the stock a “neutral” rating in a research report on Friday, February 18th.
-JPMorgan Chase & Co. lowered their price objective on CommScope from $13.00 to $11.00 in a research report on Thursday, January 20th.
-Finally, Evercore ISI cut CommScope from an “outperform” rating to an “in-line” rating and set a $12.00 price objective for the company. in a research report on Monday, January 10th.
-Two equities research analysts have rated the stock with a sell rating, seven have issued a hold rating and three have issued a buy rating to the company’s stock.
-According to data from MarketBeat, CommScope currently has an average rating of “Hold” and an average price target of $10.89.
+A number of other research firms have also recently issued reports on COMM.
+Credit Suisse Group increased their target price on CommScope from $10.00 to $11.00 and gave the stock a neutral rating in a report on Friday, February 18th.
+Northland Securities downgraded shares of CommScope from an outperform rating to a market perform rating in a report on Wednesday, December 15th.
+StockNews.com assumed coverage on CommScope in a research note on Thursday, March 31st.
+They issued a hold rating on the stock.
+Bank of America lowered CommScope from a neutral rating to an underperform rating and lowered their target price for the stock from $12.00 to $8.00 in a research note on Friday, March 25th.
+Finally, Raymond James cut shares of CommScope from a market perform rating to an underperform rating in a research report on Monday.
+Two analysts have rated the stock with a sell rating, seven have given a hold rating and three have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has an average rating of Hold and an average price target of $10.89.

 About CommScope (Get Rating)